SCIE30001 Science Research Project

 Enrolment in the subject is contingent on the availability of a supervisor.
-A suitable supervisor may not be available in any particular semester.
+A suitable supervisor may not be available in any given semester.

-Students wishing to be considered for this subject must complete a Science Research Project application form and submit it to their Student Centre.
-This form is available from the Science Student Centre and must be signed by the relevant Head of Department or departmental Science Research Project Coordinator.
+Students wishing to be considered for this subject must complete a Science Research Project application form and submit it via an Enrolment Variation Form.
+This form must be signed by the relevant Head of Department or departmental Science Research Project Coordinator.

 If a student is intending to request that this subject contribute to completion of a major, the form must also be signed by the coordinator of the major.
 This option is not available in all majors.

 This subject may involve the use of animals in experiments.

 Animal Cell Biology (specialisation of Cell and Developmental Biology major)

 Microbiology (pre-2008 Bachelor of Science)